uoi-io/ansible-corosync/README.md

 =========

 Install Corosync on CentOS 7 and Debian 8 Jessie distributions.

-The role supports multicast and unicast protocols.
+The role supports protocols:
+- Multicast
+- Unicast

-Only the version 2 is supported.
+Only the version 2 of Corosync is supported by this role.

 Requirements
 ------------